 In this case, I wanted them to make my kitchen smell like a my kitchen back home – with aromas of coconut oil being tempered with curry leaves and mustard seeds.
 So I did just that.
 Used the infused coconut oil to make the scones.
 And it is delicious.
 Solves the scooping chutney situation efficiently.
 And I can make a small batch without feeling stressed about the amount of work I have to put into it.

-Curry Leaf Scones with Tomato Coconut Chutney
+Curry Leaf Scones

 Ingredients – Makes 6 scones